tomlintontx/jira-worklog-tool/user-instructions.md

 ## Additional Information
 - This tool is designed to optimize your workflow and ensure accurate time tracking.
 - Regular updates and maintenance will be conducted to enhance its functionality.

+## Expectations of the FES Team Member
+- Please ensure to always forward log the next 7 days
+- At the end of each day, you can run `/list-events today` to update what actually happened that day.

 ## Support
 For any issues or suggestions, please contact [Support Contact Information].